serokell/blog-posts/typescript-for-haskellers/article.md

 ## Basic concepts

-This part will be about simple built-in concepts familiar to most Haskellers that do not require any overhead when writing code.
+In this part, we will introduce you to simple built-in concepts familiar to most Haskellers that do not require any overhead when writing code.
 Nevertheless, we will also leave links to some more complex libraries and articles to help you investigate further.

 ### Strictness

-Unlike Haskell, TypeScript does not have a focus on types.
+Unlike Haskell, TypeScript does not focus on types.
 They are just there to help programmers write stricter and more understandable code, making their life easier.
-You can use types like `any`, and nobody pushes you into strict frameworks.
+You can use types like [`any`](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#any), and nobody pushes you into strict frameworks.

 Nevertheless, with a bunch of compiler options, you can make TypeScript more strict in types and other things.
-To do that, you need to add the `strict` compiler option to your `tsconfig.json` file.
+To do that, you need to add the [`strict`](https://mariusschulz.com/blog/the-strict-compiler-option-in-typescript) compiler option to your `tsconfig.json` file.
 It will enable all strictness-related flags for you, and if in the future something will be added to the strict options list, you will not need to add it manually.

-But in case you want to specify them one-by-one, here are the current ones: alwaysStrict, strictNullChecks, strictBindCallApply, strictFunctionTypes, strictPropertyInitialization, noImplicitAny, noImplicitThis, useUnknownInCatchVariables.
+But in case you want to specify them one-by-one, here are all the current ones: `alwaysStrict`, `strictNullChecks`, `strictBindCallApply`, `strictFunctionTypes`, `strictPropertyInitialization`, `noImplicitAny`, `noImplicitThis`, `useUnknownInCatchVariables`.

 ### Type aliases and newtypes

 #### Type aliases

-Type aliases work the same as in Haskell – you can create a new name to refer to some type.
+Type aliases work the same as in Haskell – you can create a new name to refer to some type:

 ```typescript
 type Email = string;
 ```

-And you can also create types with properties.
+And you can also create types with properties:

 ```typescript
 type Document = {